Technigo/project-happy-thoughts/pull_request_template.md

 Link to my deployed project: https://rebeka-happy-thoughts.netlify.app/

-My reflections on how this week's project turned out: I got stuck with making the like button work.
-Otherwise I really enjoyed the project.
-Still o much to graps and I'm not sure I get how everything works atm.
+I got stuck with making the like button to work.
+Otherwise everything went rather smooth.
+I really enjoyed the project and am enjoying working with React a lot.
+There is still so much to grasp but I'll get there eventually. :)